MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 We can solve many real-life probability problems without using any equations by creating a **hypothetical two-way table** of the scenario.
 This tool is best demonstrated by an example.

 \BeginKnitrBlock{example}<div class="example">As a student at Montana State University, suppose your first class on Mondays is in Wilson Hall at 8:00am and you commute to school.
 You have a Bobcat parking permit.
 From past experience, you know that there is a 20% chance of finding an open parking spot in Lot 6 by Animal Bioscience.
 Otherwise, you have to park in Lot 18 by graduate housing.
 If you find a spot in Lot 6, you only have a 5\% chance of being late to class.
-However, if you have to part in Lot 18, you have a 15\% chance of being late to class.
+However, if you have to park in Lot 18, you have a 15\% chance of being late to class.
 What is the probability that you will be late to class this Monday?

 ---